isthvoi-arch/Node-Coverage/README.md

 ## Overview

-Node-Coverage is a technical documentation and configuration repository designed to support node management, scaling, and performance optimization within distributed systems.
-It serves as a central reference for processes, configurations, and best practices related to system coverage and capacity handling.
+Node-Coverage is a documentation and configuration repository focused on optimizing scooter distribution and coverage across operational areas.
+Each node represents a drop location or cluster where scooters can be deployed.
+The repository supports data-driven decisions on where to add, adjust, or remove nodes to improve availability, utilization, and overall service efficiency.

 ## Purpose

-The purpose of this repository is to provide a structured and evolving knowledge base for:
+The purpose of this repository is to centralize methodologies, configuration logic, and best practices for managing and optimizing drop locations across the map.
+The goal is to ensure balanced coverage, minimize idle scooters, and enhance rider accessibility.

-- Managing nodes
-- Improving reliability
-- Ensuring efficient system operation as the architecture grows

 ## Contents

 This repository may include:

-- Setup and configuration guides
+- Procedures for adding or adjusting drop nodes
-- Node scaling and capacity adjustment procedures
+- Guidelines for optimizing node density and capacity
-- Performance tuning and monitoring references
+- Documentation on data inputs, map layers, and operational parameters
-- Future documentation for automation, fault tolerance, and optimization
+- Future materials on automation, simulation, and predictive modeling

 ## Usage

-Use this repository as a reference when modifying, scaling, or maintaining node infrastructure.
-Each file focuses on a specific operational or architectural aspect.
+Use this repository as a reference when planning or modifying node coverage.
+It provides context for operational decisions, configuration standards, and optimization strategies across different city zones.

 ## Future Scope

+- Integrate demand forecasting and heatmap analytics
+- Automate node adjustment workflows
-- Expand documentation to cover new system modules
+- Expand documentation for new markets and operational models
-- Integrate automation and monitoring workflows
-- Maintain versioned updates for evolving infrastructure